Welcome, Rescue Partners

 Please download and sign our partner agreement.
 Return your signed agreement to rfc@dogcopilot.org.

-Tips for Your First Rescue Flight
+Tips for Rescue Flight Planning

 A guide to help you prepare for the DIMC transport flights.
 Detailed steps and requirements to ensure the safe and efficient transfer of animals, including guidelines for pre-flight preparations, animal crating, documentation, and communication with the flight team.

-Dog Is My CoPilot (DIMC) Pre-Flight Checklist >
+Pre-Flight Checklist >

 DIMC works as a third-party entity, meaning we are an independent organization specializing in transport and we are not a sheltering agency.
 DIMC works with both the source and the destination agency to facilitate transport.
 While we are not responsible for choosing the animals that are transported, this document serves as a basic guideline.